carsonetb/Titan/docs/README.md

 - Position: Base node for all other nodes, stores position, scale, and rotation.
 - Sprite: Displays an image from a file.
 - Shape: Node for displaying shapes like polygons, lines, circles, and rectangles.
+- PhysicsShape: Inherits Shape and helps handle velocity of physics objects.
+- RigidBody: Inherits PhysicsShape and has rigid collisions.

 ## Scripting

 The scripting is done in pure Python.
-This comes with the perk of being to use any Python module (whether it comes with Python or has been installed with PyPi or another third party Python package installation tool) in a script.
+This comes with the perk of being able to use any Python module (whether it comes with Python or has been installed with PyPi or another third party Python package installation tool) in a script.
 A single